Th33-L1ght/Moonflow-Monitor/home/runner/work/Moonflow-Monitor/Moonflow-Monitor/README.md

 Your application is set up to send all its data, including user feedback and error reports, to your Firebase project.

 ### Viewing User Login Accounts
-To see the user accounts that have signed up:
+To see the actual user accounts that can log in (both parent emails and child usernames):
 1. In the Firebase Console, navigate to the **Build** section in the left menu.
 2. Click on **Authentication**, and go to the **Users** tab.

-### Viewing Your App's Data (Child Profiles, etc.)
+### Viewing Your App's Data (Child Profiles, Feedback, etc.)

 All of the data for your app—child profiles, cycle logs, and user feedback—is stored in your **Firestore Database**.
+Think of it as the master spreadsheet for your application.

 1. In the Firebase Console, navigate to the **Build** section in the left menu.
 2. Click on **Firestore Database**.

 **Important:** The database will appear empty at first.
 As you use the app, "collections" of data will appear automatically.
 For example, after you add your first child, a `children` collection will be created.
+After you submit feedback through the app, a `feedback` collection will appear here as well.

+### Viewing Error Reports

+When an error occurs in your app, it is logged to **Firebase Analytics** so you can see if users are having problems.

+1. In the Firebase Console, navigate to the **Release & Monitor** section in the left menu.
+2. Click on **Analytics**, then select the **Events** tab.
+3. Look for an event name called `app_error`.
+(Note: It can take a few hours for new events to appear).

+**First Time Setup for Analytics:** If you've just enabled Analytics, it may show a screen asking you to "Add an app to get started".
+You can ignore this.
+Your app is already configured.
+Simply use your live app for a few minutes (e.g., log in and add a child) to send the first event.
+The screen will then be replaced with the proper Analytics dashboard automatically.
+This can sometimes take a few hours.